Best Oil Colored Pencils

 Pros: Pleasant color output, above average blending, thick core, more affordable than most oil colored pencils

 Cons: Fragile tips, somewhat “scratchy color application, still rather expensive

 Despite not being as commonplace as some of the others, the Caran D’ache Pablo pencils are a water-resistant line of premium pencils offered by the Swiss company that we like.
 The small 3.8mm diameter oil-based lead is quite strong and can easily be sharpened to a fine point, making it effective for detailed areas.
 The color application is quite smooth and is void of wax bloom and the color intensity can be very good, although it may take a few passes.
 With sets from 12 up to 120, color selection is plentiful and varied.
 All of this is packaged in an attractive hexagonal wood barrel.

 Pros: Many different color set options, good user control, no wax bloom, nice packaging

 Cons: Might need several passes to get desired depth, expensive

-These are interesting in that they are actually a wax and oil hybrd pencil so while they aren’t exclusively oil we felt the need to at least mention them.
-The color wheel is actually broken down into 5 different sets of 24 pencils, with the “Essentials” set attempting to encompass many of the highly-utilized colors generally needed for a piece.
-Overall they have a decent combination of blendability and utilization while still being durable enough to be used on a regular basis and sharpened.
-It is a bit frustrating that in order to get the full color offering you have to purchase 5 different tins as opposed to having the entire group available in a single set.
+These are interesting in that they are a wax and oil hybrid pencil so while they aren’t exclusively oil we felt the need to mention them at least.
+The color wheel is broken down into 5 different sets of 24 pencils, with the “Essentials” set attempting to encompass many of the highly-utilized colors generally needed for a piece.
+Overall they have a decent combination of blending ability and utilization while still being durable enough to be used regularly and sharpened.
+It is a bit frustrating that to get the full-color offering, you have to purchase 5 different tins instead of having the entire group available in a single set.